yohannd1/shotkey-cpp/README.md

 ## Configuration

-To configure, edit the `config.hpp` file and recompile/reinstall the program.
+To configure, edit the `config.hh` file and recompile/reinstall the program.

 <!-- TODO: talk about hooks -->